Panicale

 Panicale is a comune (municipality) in the Province of Perugia in the Italian region Umbria.
 Located on the eastern slope of Mount Petrarvella, in the southeast of Valdichiana, it overlooks Lake Trasimeno and is about 35 km from Perugia.

-As of 31 December 2012, it had a population of 5,669 and an area of 78.8 km^{2}.
+As of 1 January 2025, it had a population of 5,312 and an area of 78.8 km^{2}.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-The municipality of Panicale contains the frazioni (subdivisions, mainly villages and hamlets) Tavernelle, Colle San Paolo, Missiano, Casalini, Colle Calzolaro, Macereto, Mongiovino, Montale, Colgiordano, Gioveto and Migliaiolo.
+Etymology

+The origins of the name of Panicale are uncertain.
+A local tradition recorded in 19th century sources holds that the name derives from a temple dedicated to the god Pan, the pastoral and rustic divinity of classical mythology.

+A 19th century account from Adone Palmieri attributes the name to the Achaeans, legendary founders of Perugia, who are said to have called it Pan-calon in reference to the pleasantness of its position.